 The important thing to remember here is that everything is negotiable and prices are never fixed.
 So get ready to haggle with a 90 year old Babushka for a pair of knock off Ray-bans.

 Address: Bazarna St, 11, Lviv, Lviv Oblast, Ukraine, 79000

 3. Lvivarnya Beer Factory

-Ukrainians love beer and Lviv has a wide variety of local craft brews that delicious and and a great introduction to Ukraine's culinary scene.
+Ukrainians love beer and Lviv has a wide variety of local craft brews that are a great introduction to Ukraine's drinking culture (yes, you read that right).
 The Lvivarnya Factory offers tours of the beer brewing process as well as a tasting for around $3USD!

 The factory is located right next to the Krakivsky Market so its a natural stop after walking around in the hot sun for a few hours.
 Who doesn't want an excuse to drink some refreashing beer at noon on a Monday?

 Address: Прохідна ВАТ "Львівська пивоварня", вул. Клепарівська, 18, Lviv, Lviv Oblast, Ukraine, 79000